ShuttleLab/yaml-shuttle/README.md

-# JSON Shuttle
+# YAML Shuttle

-A small web app to validate, format, repair, and escape JSON.
+A small web app to validate, format, convert, and escape YAML.
 Everything runs in the browser; no data is sent to any server.

 ## Features

-- **Validate** – Parse JSON and see errors with line/column
+- **Validate** – Parse YAML and see errors with line/column
-- **Beautify / Minify** – Format or compress JSON
+- **Beautify / Minify** – Format or compress YAML (flow style)
-- **Repair** – Fix common issues (trailing commas, unquoted keys, etc.) via [jsonrepair](https://github.com/josdejong/jsonrepair)
+- **Convert** – Convert between YAML and JSON
-- **Escape / Unescape** – JSON string escaping
+- **Escape / Unescape** – YAML string escaping

 ## Run locally